Title-1

 · Give up your seats to the elderly and to women.
 Take your children with you.
 They learn by example.

-· Donate blood, visit hospitals and/or read to patients.
+· Donate blood, visit hospitals and senior centers and read to patients.

-· Doctors can arrange free clinics in low income areas.
+· Doctors and lawyers can arrange free clinics in low income areas.

 · Participate in voter registration.